 Pratt & Whitney is poised to conduct a key fan blade-out test for its PW1000G geared turbofan (GTF) over the next few days, which could determine if novel hybrid-metallic technology will feature in the production engine.
 The test follows the successful completion of a bird-strike test on a fan set representative of the PW1524G for Bombardier’s CSeries in early March.
 The 2.5-pound bird strike evaluation was a key validation of the hybrid-metallic fan blade design — a major ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Hybrid-Metallic Technology Rides On Pratt Blade-Out Test".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Hybrid-Metallic Technology Rides On Pratt Blade-Out Test".